-1. Establish the reserves of material classified as proven and probable.
-2. Determine the mine's fair and reasonable annual production rate (ROM).
-3. Calculate the life of mine (LOM).
-4. Estimate the quantity of Net Disposals as a percentage of the ROM production.
-5. Determine the Net Disposal Value after adjustment of the weighted average spot price.
-6. Adjust for Allowable Deductions.
-7. Determine the value of mineral sold.
-8. Establish the mine's requirement for royalty payments to the Crown.
-9. Estimate the royalty return to the owner based on 7/8ths of the total royalty payment.
-10. Calculate the net present value of the income stream over the life of the mine, deferred by the period required to commence sales of minerals.
-11. Calculate the value of the surface land (returned after rehabilitation) based on the net present value of the land deferred for the life of the mine.
+1. Establish the reserves of coal classified as proven and probable 2.
+Determine the mine's fair and reasonable annual production rate (ROM) 3.
+Calculate the LOM 4.
+Estimate the quantity of Net Disposals as a percentage of the ROM production.
+5. Determine the Net Disposal Value after adjustment of the weighted average spot price of coal for Kcal value 6.
+Adjust for Allowable Deductions 7.
+Determine the value of coal sold 8.
+Establish the mine's requirement for royalty payments to the Crown 9.
+Estimate the royalty return for the owner based on 7/8ths of the total royalty payment 10.
+Calculate the net present value of the income stream over the life of the mine, deferred by the period required to commence sales of coal 11.
+Calculate the value of the surface land (returned after rehabilitation) based on the net present value of the land deferred for the life of the mine.